Akash-Dahane/CompileWith-Gcc-Flags/README.md

 # CompileWith-Gcc-Flags
-Before summarizing this fix, I will give a short description on how and why I came up with it.

 As a Linux user, I use Linux terminal strictly for programming purpose.
 While solving problems in Competitive Programming, I use C++/C as programming language